RN to BSN Schools and Colleges

 2. Better Pay

 As an RN, you might already enjoy a comfortable salary.
 But it's possible to generate a much bigger income if you hold a BSN.
 For example, in May 2018, the median annual pay for registered nurses in the U.S. was $71,730, according to the Occupational Employment Statistics program.
-Yet, the top earners (mostly those with more advanced degrees) made $106,530 or more.***
+Yet, the top earners (mostly those with more advanced degrees) made $106,530 or more.

 3. Higher Competence

 You want to help your patients to the best of your abilities, right?
 So why not give them the best chance at good outcomes by expanding your knowledge?

 A number of research studies have shown a link between higher nursing credentials and lower rates of in-hospital patient mortality.
 For example, even a small 10-point increase in the percentage of RNs who hold BSN degrees within a hospital has been linked to a reduction of almost 7.5 deaths per every 1,000 patients who have complications, according to the AACN.

 Much of the reason for that is because an RN to BSN program can improve your critical thinking abilities.
 You can greatly deepen your understanding of the many different factors that influence patient outcomes and the effective delivery of healthcare.
 It is simply a terrific way to bring out your fullest nursing potential.
 You'll get to help more people receive the best care possible.